Naieric/Naieric.github.io/keyword.md

 Multi-condition coverage
+- CISPP Glossy
   -	These criteria require sufficient test cases to exercise all possible combinations of conditions in a program decision.